 - Medical Treatment: Medicines are also used to reduce the pressures in the bladder.
 Usually, the tablets will have to be taken for a lifetime, until alternative therapies can be instituted.

 - Bowel Management: Management of neurogenic bladder must also include bowel management as an integral part of the treatment.
 This may include the change in the dietary fiber, enemas, digital evacuation of stools, etc.

-- Surgery: is performed either to reduce the pressures in a bladder by adding other body tissues resulting in an increase in capacity, or by inserting an artificial sphincter to prevent a constant leak of urine.
+- Surgery: is performed either to reduce the pressures in a bladder by adding bowel segment resulting in an increase in capacity, or by inserting an artificial sphincter to prevent a constant leak of urine.
 Surgery is resorted to only if all other measures have failed.